Alaqian/Linformer-Based-Conversational-Chatbot/README.md

 ### Comparing total execution time at 500 epochs

-- Linformer does not reduce inference time for Conversational Chatbot
+- Linformer does not reduce total execution time for Conversational Chatbot

 <img src="https://github.com/katsamapol/chatbot/blob/main/images/time_to_reach_500_epoch.jpg" style="width:75%; margin:auto;">

 ## Conclusion

-Although we have successfully built Conversational Chatbot on both Transformer and Linformer, our Linformer does not reduce inference time when compared to traditional Transformer.
+Although we have successfully built Conversational Chatbot on both Transformer and Linformer, our Linformer does not reduce total execution time when compared to traditional Transformer.
 The reason is that Conversational Chatbot usually contain less than 32 words for each utterance.
 Instead of reducing trainable parameters, we increase the trainable parameter by introducing E and F matrices.
 Rather than computing only 3 matrices QKV, we now have 5 matrices to work with.

 ## <a id="references">References</a>